Ovipositor: In fish

 Female bitterlings in the genus Rhodeus have an ovipositor in the form of a tubular extension of the genital orifice.
 During breeding season, they use it when depositing eggs in the mantle cavity of freshwater mussels, where their eggs develop in reasonable security.
 Seahorses have an ovipositor for introducing eggs into the brood pouch of the male, who carries them until it is time to release the fry into a suitable situation in the open water.

 In amphibians

 The marbled newt, or Triturus marmoratus, females participate in parental investment by ovipositing their eggs.
 They carefully wrap them in aquatic leaves as a form of protection, scattering them throughout a pond to avoid predation.
-Females are not able to breath during the oviposition process; therefore the benefit to wrapping the eggs outweigh the cost of holding their breath.
+Females are not able to breathe during the oviposition process; therefore, the benefit to wrapping the eggs outweigh the cost of holding their breath.